ProfessionalWiki/WikibaseExport/README.md

     * Property selection for both grouped and ungrouped values
     * Header style choice: entity label or entity ID
 * Support for multiple values
-* Configuration that can be set via PHP and a configuration UI on `MediaWiki:WikibaseExportConfig`
+* Configuration that can be set via PHP and a configuration UI on `MediaWiki:WikibaseExport`
 * API endpoint for export
 * TranslateWiki integration
 * Support for PHP from 8.0 up to 8.2